italic-r/ita_tools/README.md

-# maya-scripts
+# Italic's Script Catalog
-Collection of various scripts to use in Maya.
-Includes MEL and python.
+Collection of various Python and MEL scripts for Maya.
+Each script is released under its own license terms.
+See each file's header for licensing and instructions for use.

-These scripts are ready to use, just copy contents of the text files into the script editor or a shelf button.